rawpython/remi/README.md

 *2019 November 21*

 Widget class has no more **append** method.
 This means it cannot be used as a Container.
-Use instead the new class Container as a generic container.
+Use the new class Container as a generic container instead.
-This allows to get higher code consistency.
+This allows higher code consistency.

 *2019 April 1*